JuliaLang/Pkg.jl/docs/src/creating-packages.md

 ## Adding a build step to the package

 The build step is executed the first time a package is installed or when explicitly invoked with `build`.
-A package is built by executing the file `deps/build.jl`.
+A package is built by executing the file `deps/build.jl`, but please don't forget to manually create that before runnning below command.

 ```julia-repl
 julia> print(read("deps/build.jl", String))